dharc-org/dhdkey/README.md

 - **Rename Author:** In this simple form it is possible, through an email address (used as an identifier), to edit the name and surname of an author.

+- **Download Dump:** This area is dedicated to downloading the RDF dump file and the courses CSV.
+In particular, **these operations are recommended before any maintenance of the website**.

 ## Back-End